jayarathina/Tamil-Bible-Database/MySQL/README.md

 * `t_verseheaders` - Contains headers
 * `t_redletter.sql` - Contains instructions for colouring the words spoken by Christ in red.
 * `t_crossref.sql` and `t_footnotes` - Contains cross-ref and footnotes of the bible
-* `t_parabreak.sql` - Contains the verse numbers where para break occurs
+* `mybibleview_dyn` - Contains view definition for merging all the above table in production